 Because different kinds of cases require different kinds of evidence, many product liability cases count on strict liability.
 It’s much easier to meet your burden of proof in these cases than in other kinds such as fraud or negligence.
 Strict liability also opens the door to a larger range of damages, though fraud cases open the door to punitive damages.

 Determining what kind of case you have requires a deep knowledge of product liability law.
 That’s why you should turn to an experienced injury lawyer for help.
-Give us a call at Harris & Graves for help with your South Carolina product liability case today.
+Contact us at Harris & Graves for help with your South Carolina product liability case today.